Sergarito/Sergarito/README.md

 - 👋 Hi, I’m Sergarito))
 - 👀 I’m interested in
-- 🌱 I’m currently learning ..ojgbfbgdbfbd
+- 🌱 I’m currently learning ..mjresgfvtyr
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...hhygrdsfvfrtdg
 - 😄 Pronouns: huhuheh